 - Keep credit utilization (the amount of available credit you use each month) under 25%

-- Keep unused accounts open – unless there are fees attached
+- Keep unused accounts open – unless fees apply

 - Address any judgments or liens